prateekpandey1234/AndroidLearnings/README.md

 ProGuard

    1. proguard is a tool in android used to shrink size of apk , hide and rename classes , methods and files , removes unsed code when not needed .
    2. progaurd identifies and elimnate unused code , libs from app's bytecode reducing the size helping easy and fast download and smooth operation .
    3. by renaming the classes  or codebase in the build it helps protecting the codebase from hacker , while it can not stop reverse engineering .
    4. for proguard we have to set minifyenbaled true , this tell app to use proguard , then add file which contains set of rules for the proguard .
    5. -keepclassmembers class com.example.MyClass {     *; }  , keeping class members
    6. Keeping all classes in a package: -keep class com.example.mypackage.** { *; }
    7. using this proguard might also affect code and build so there is chance that we have to test build after changin proguard .

+Reducing App size

+   1. Remove Unused Resources: Unused resources, such as images, layouts, or strings, unnecessarily inflate the APK or AAB size.
+Tools like Android Studio’s Lint can help identify these resources.
+After removing unused resources, enable shrinkResources in the build.gradle file to automatically remove unused resources during the build process.
+   2. Enable Code Shrinking with R8: the default code shrinker and optimizer for Android, eliminates unused classes and methods.
+It also obfuscates the code, making it more compact.
+Proper ProGuard rules ensure that critical code or reflection-based libraries are not removed.
+   3. Use Resource Optimization : Optimizing resources, such as images and XML files, can significantly reduce the app size:

+      i.
+Vector Drawables: Replace raster images (e.g., PNGs, JPEGs) with vector drawables for scalable graphics that take up less space. ii.
+Image Compression: Use tools like TinyPNG or ImageMagick to compress raster images without noticeable quality loss.
+   4. Use Android App Bundles (AAB) : Switching to the Android App Bundle (AAB) format allows Google Play to deliver optimized APKs tailored to individual devices.
+This reduces the app size by including only the res
+   5. Remove Unnecessary Dependencies : Examine the project’s dependencies and remove unused or redundant libraries.
+You can use the Gradle
+Dependency Analyzer in Android Studio to identify heavy libraries and transitive dependencies.